TynanSylvester/TyD/Readme.md

 ## Contributing to TyD

-All contributions including documentation, pull requests, and bug reports are welcome!
+Currently the project is suspended so no contributions are being handled.

 Potential future developments are listed on the [potential future developments page](https://github.com/tyd-lang/TyD/blob/master/Future.md).